robert17/iotf-rtd/docs/applications/libraries/java.rst

       }
   }

-Once the status callback is added to the ApplicationClient, the processDeviceStatus() method is invoked whenever any device is connected or disconnected from Internet of Things Foundation that matches the criteria, The following snippet shows how to add the status call back instance into ApplicationClient,
+Once the status callback is added to the ApplicationClient, the processDeviceStatus() method is invoked whenever any device is connected or disconnected from IoT Platform that matches the criteria, The following snippet shows how to add the status call back instance into ApplicationClient,

 .. code:: java